sanskar-kumar/DigiNotes/README.md

 # DigiNotes
-A React app with NodeJS at the backend with login feature that allows you to create and manage your notes.
+A React app with NodeJS at the backend with login feature and OTP verification that allows you to create and manage your notes.

 A look of project:-
 #